Personal guarantees pledge personal assets which the lender can seize if the borrower defaults.

-Personal guarantees mean that you pledge personal assets which the lender can seize if your company defaults.
-Lenders require guarantors to take independent legal advice on the implications and risks under the personal guarantee – we can do this for you.
+Lenders require guarantors to take independent legal advice on the implications and risks under the personal guarantee – we offer this advice.

 Our fees for a review and signature to confirm you have received independent legal advice are £490 plus VAT.
 Where there is more than one guarantor for the same loan there is a discount.